Founder's Letter · SciPhAI · Science Counter Inc.

 1990s

-PhD, UNSW Sydney.
+Ph.D., UNSW Sydney.
 Electrical Engineering, thesis in photonic devices.
-Publications in IEEE journals, Optics Letters, Optics Communications across photonic devices, soliton communications, fiber systems, integrated optics.
-Established authority in optical soliton propagation and the soliton self-frequency shift — the physical phenomenon at the heart of the CFSRP modality.
+Publications in IEEE journals, Optics Letters, and Optics Communications across photonic devices, soliton communications, fiber systems, and integrated optics.
+Established authority in optical soliton propagation and nonlinear photonics.

 1994–1995

 Research Associate, NRC Canada.
-Continued photonics research at the national level.
+Photonics research at the national level.

 1996–2007

 Peleton Photonic Systems Inc. Founder, CEO, CTO.
 Metropolitan optical networks delivering OC-48 to residential subscribers.
-Multi-wavelength laser sources, modulators, WDM systems.
 US$22 million raised.
-Systems-level photonics discipline — making photonic technology work end-to-end in the field.
+Systems-level photonics — making the technology work end-to-end in the field.

 1998–2001

 Zenastra Photonics Inc. Founder, CEO, CTO.
 Fabrication of silica-based passive and hybrid photonic integrated circuits.
-Planar lightwave circuits, arrayed waveguide gratings, hybrid integration.
 US$44 million raised.
-Device-fabrication-level photonics — understanding what can be engineered into a waveguide at manufacture.
+Device-fabrication discipline — knowing what can be built into a photonic device at manufacture.

 2008–2018